How to optimize BIMx Hyper-models

 wp-content_uploads_2021_07_Screenshot-2021-07-14-at-10.04.36.png

-Advanced modeling tools such as Curtain Walls and Complex Profiles or solid operations may also produce large numbers of 3D polygons.
+Advanced modeling tools such as Curtain Walls, detailes Stairs and Railings, Complex Profiles or Solid Element Operations may also produce large numbers of 3D polygons.
 When optimizing a model destined for BIMx, consider omitting or limiting these situations that typically produce many 3D polygons:

 • Detailed or curved Curtain Wall frame profiles